pvieito/SystemIntegrityKit/README.md

-#  SystemIntegrityTool
+#  SystemIntegrityKit

-Tool to set arbitrary System Integrity Protection configurations.
+Swift framework and tool to read and set arbitrary System Integrity Protection configurations.

 ### Note